PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/results.md

 Comments on Phase 1 Dataset
 ---------------------------

-The phase 1 dataset, which is a flat-file version of the most recent Policyengine-US 2023 PUF-enhanced CPS input dataset, does a pretty good job of getting close to federal agency estimates in most cases.
+The phase 1 dataset, which is a flat-file version of the Policyengine-US (0.680.0) 2023 PUF-enhanced CPS input dataset, does a pretty good job of getting close to federal agency estimates in most cases.

 The fact that it overestimates (relative to CBO) payroll tax liability by about 7% yet underestimates income tax liability (relative to CBO)